kontent-ai/kontent-ai.github.io/docs/ci-and-automation/js-guidelines/JavaScript-Node.js-GitHub-Actions-Guidelines.md

     verbose: true # optional (default = false)
 ```

-> Feel free to get inpired by this [PR adding codecov to Kontent CLI](https://github.com/kontent-ai/cli/pull/46).
+> Feel free to get inspired by this [PR adding codecov to Kontent CLI](https://github.com/kontent-ai/cli/pull/46).

 ## Publish to npm with GitHub release